Differentiating the Curriculum

-Strategies to Support the student with autism
+Strategies to Support the autistic student:

-- The student with autism may be working toward the same learning objective as his/her peers however, due to differences in processing and/or working speed they may need additional time to achieve the objective.
+- The autistic student may be working toward the same learning objective as his/her peers however, due to differences in processing and/or working speed they may need additional time to achieve the objective.
 Arrange for the student to work for an extended period of time or to complete the task within an agreed timescale.

 Some strategies to support your student work as part of a group include:

 - Communicate in advance with the student to let them know the lesson will involve group work and what will be expected of them.

 - Introduce the concept of group work slowly.
 Initially involve one other supportive person or peer and slowly increase the group size.